rtCamp/ps-analysis-tool-wiki/IP-Protection.md

-Chrome's IP Protection is a new privacy feature for Incognito mode designed to limit cross-site tracking by hiding a user's real IP address from specific third-party domains.
-This protection will be enabled for signed-in Chrome users
+Chrome's proposed IP Protection is a new privacy feature for Incognito mode designed to limit cross-site tracking by hiding a user's real IP address from specific third-party domains.
+This protection will be enabled for signed-in Chrome users in future versions of Chrome.

 ## How It Works